wjz224/BuzzMedia/README.md

 - As a User I want to be able to set preferences so I can see posts that I want to see.
 (Automatic test)

-- As a User I want to be able to block people so I can stop seeing posts that I donâ€™t want to see.
+- As a User I want to be able to block people so I can stop seeing posts that I don’t want to see.
 (Automatic test)

 ## Routes / Purposes
 - __Get__: returns one entity from the table